redbrick/open-governance/documents/Common-Room-Rules.md

 - A verbal warning
     - If the behaviour continues the person will be subject to a Common Room ban.
 - In serious cases, a ban will be issued without warning.
-- Redbrick and EngSoc committees will be informed bans and warnings as is necessary.
+- Redbrick and EngSoc committees will be informed of bans and warnings as is necessary.

 ## 3. Rules